google/googletest/docs/advanced.md

 you want.

 Often people want fatal failures to propagate like exceptions.
-For that googletest offers the following macros:
+For that GoogleTest offers the following macros:

 Fatal assertion                       | Nonfatal assertion                    | Verifies
 ------------------------------------- | ------------------------------------- | --------